59th Street–Columbus Circle station: IND expansion

 A preview event for the new subway was hosted at Columbus Circle on September 8, 1932, two days before the official opening.
 The Eighth Avenue Line station opened on September 10, 1932, as part of the city-operated IND's initial segment, the Eighth Avenue Line between Chambers Street and 207th Street.
 There was a direct connection with the IRT station at Columbus Circle; initially, passengers had to pay an additional fare to transfer between the IRT and the IND.
 The New York Herald Tribune described the 59th Street station as one of three "showplaces" on the new IND line, the others being the 14th Street and 42nd Street stations.
+The construction of the Eighth Avenue Line caused real-estate values along Eighth Avenue to increase by as much as 400 percent.
+One developer predicted that the IND station's construction would spur development around Columbus Circle, similar to the development boom that had taken place around Times Square when the original IRT had been built.

 Although the IND station was built with three island platforms, the center platform (between the two express tracks) was not used for the first two decades of the station's operation.
 IND employees did use the center platform for musical performances during Christmas.
 In the 1930s, the Works Progress Administration (WPA) proposed decorating the 59th Street station and other IND stations with murals.
 Supporters of the WPA's plan created a mockup of two murals for the 59th Street station in early 1939.
 One mural would have depicted a map of Manhattan's subway lines, flanked by "typical street scenes", while the other mural would have depicted Christopher Columbus, flanked by scenes depicting Central Park.
 In addition, relief panels would have been placed above the stairways leading to the northbound and southbound platforms, respectively depicting personifications of winter and summer.